Glenferrie Oval: Present day

 The ground is open to the general public, and is used for a variety of recreation and leisure activities.
 In March 2010 the playing field was resurfaced with couch grass for public use.
-The Hawthorn Football Club continue to host Supporters' Days at the ground after winning the AFL Premiership, with these days often drawing crowds of over 20,000 people.
+The Hawthorn Football Club continue to host Supporters' Days at the ground if they win the AFL Premiership, for instance drawing crowds of several thousand people in 2014.

+The City of Boroondara is currently in the process of revitalising the precinct.
+The Ferguson Stand was demolished in 2023, with the Boroondara City Council planning on creating a new public open space where the Ferguson Stand once stood, as well as planning to refurbish the Michael Tuck Stand.
+Following this, it the ground will again be used for senior Victorian Amateur Football Association (VAFA) matches.